MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 # Overview of the day

-Today we look at GET vs POST and the History object
+Today we look at GET vs POST, the History object and local and session storage.

 # Lesson 1